magung/inventory-app-with-react-js/README.md

   </a>
 </p>

-Inventory app is an application about managing a products
+Inventory app is an application about managing a products, Here we can create, edit, delete and search a product

 ## Table of contens
 * [Requirements](#requirements)